Skip to main content

 Students will:

-• Develop design skills through hand drawing, digital painting, and using tools like Photoshop, Illustrator, and InDesign.
+• Develop concepts and refine ideas using Adobe Photoshop, Illustrator, and InDesign.

-• Collate internal achievement standard work into A3 workbooks and present external achievement standard work on two-panel folios.
+• Present internal work in A3 workbooks and external work on three A1 folio panels.

 Skills and Capabilities: